mattdesl/tweenr/README.md

 - can tween multiple elements at once
 - tweens are cancellable
 - triggers onComplete, onStart, onUpdate events

-For a more fully-featured and battle-tested framework, you may be interested in [TweenMax](https://www.npmjs.org/package/gsap) or [tween.js](https://github.com/sole/tween.js).

 ## future thoughts